EU legislation to control F-gases

 To control emissions from fluorinated greenhouse gases (F-gases), including hydrofluorocarbons (HFCs), the European Union has adopted two legislative acts: the ’MAC Directive’ on air conditioning systems used in small motor vehicles, and the ‘F-gas Regulation’ which covers all other key applications in which F-gases are used.

 The MAC Directive prohibits the use of F-gases with a global warming potential of more than 150 times greater than carbon dioxide (CO2) in new types of cars and vans introduced from 2011, and in all new cars and vans produced from 2017.

 The F-gas Regulation follows two tracks of action:

-The proposal also anticipates a global phase-down of consumption and production of HFCs, on the basis of proposals - supported by the EU - currently being discussed in the context of the Montreal Protocol.
-The proposal thus helps to promote consensus for a broader international agreement.
+The new Regulation anticipates a global phase-down of the consumption and production of HFCs on the basis of proposals currently being discussed under the Montreal Protocol on protecting the ozone layer.

 The Regulation will also affect other markets, in particular countries exporting to the EU.
 Through increased demand for climate-friendly technologies, the new Regulation creates new business opportunities and will accelerate innovation and economies of scale in producing such technologies, thus lowering their costs.
 In this way, the Regulation helps to promote consensus on a broader international agreement.

 While confirming the EU's position as a global leader in taking strong measures on F-gases, the new legislation is also meant to inspire others to take action.
 A number of countries are already developing similar approaches.

 In addition, tackling HFC emissions is a priority of the Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC), of which the Commission is a member.
 Similarly, the G20 countries have recognised the need to act on HFCs.